 To develop a viable defense against a PLA invasion, Taiwan needs to establish a continuous defense posture west from the Penghu Islands all the way to the eastern part of the main island.
 With China’s aircraft carrier, the possibility of air attacks from the east has increased.
 Currently, there are only a few squadrons of missile boats in the Penghu Islands, and it would be very difficult to defend against a PLA attack.
 As discussed earlier, the best way for Taiwan to increase its defense capabilities is through enhanced missile defense, both surface-to-air and surface-to-surface missile forces, as well as sensor systems.
 Defense of the eastern side of the island is more difficult given Taiwan’s geography.
 I do not have knowledge of the missile forces and sensor packages that exist looking east, but they should be fairly robust.
 Taiwan is in the unenviable position of needing to establish and maintain an effective 360-degree defense.

 Bernard D. Cole is an expert on Sino-U.S. relations and maritime strategy.
 He was a Professor at the U.S. National War College in Washington, D.C., and previously served in the U.S. Navy for 30 years as a surface warfare officer.
 The views expressed are those of the author and do not reflect the official policy or position of the U.S. government.

-Dee Wu is a Political and Security Affairs Intern at NBR.
+This interview was conducted by Dee Wu, a Political and Security Affairs Intern at NBR.